Wrightslaw

 Print this page

-If you have attended a Wrightslaw advocacy training program or Boot Camp, you know we ask questions about conflict and obstacles to effective advocacy.
+If you have attended a Wrightslaw Special Education Law and Advocacy program or Boot Camp, you know we talk about conflict and other obstacles to effective advocacy.

 "How many of you believe parents and school personnel should be able to work together on behalf of the child, without disagreements, disputes or conflict?"